Children's rights under ISIL: Slavery and sexual violence

 This act is prohibited by international human rights law in instruments such as the CRC, art 34, 37 and 39 and Optional Protocol to the Convention on the Rights of the Child on the sale of children, child prostitution and child pornography.
 Article 1 provides that "States Parties shall prohibit the sale of children, child prostitution and child pornography as provided for by the present Protocol."
 The rise of ISIL has led to an increase in reported violations of sexual violence committed against children, particularly girls.
 These violations are likely to be under reported due to security and access constraints by the United Nations and fear of repercussions by the girls.
 In one of the reported cases, on 6 August 2014, In Sinjar district over 400 Yezidi women and girls were abducted by ISIL and sent to two ISIL controlled areas, Ghabat al-Mosul and Tal Afar (Ninawa) where they were later forced into sexual slavery.
 The Office of the United Nations High Commissioner for Human Rights later verified "clear patterns of sexual violence against Yezidi women and girls, including rape and sexual slavery committed by ISIL in clear violation of international human rights law.
 In Syria, similar to Iraq, it is difficult to obtain reliable data on the conflict-related sexual violence in ISIL controlled domains as well as fear of stigma and reprisals by the victims.
-The abducted women and girls, in the attacks on Sinjar in August 2014, were reported to have been taken to Syrian Arab Republic and "sold" in the markets accoss Raqqa to be used as sex slaves.
+The abducted women and girls, in the attacks on Sinjar in August 2014, were reported to have been taken to Syrian Arab Republic and "sold" in the markets across Raqqa to be used as sex slaves.